willread/angular-interview/README.md

 API Docs
 ========

-GET /people?term=<string:term>
+GET /people?term=:string
 ------------------------------

-Returns a list of people, either the entire list, or a subset filtered by a search term.
+Returns a list of people, either the entire list or a subset filtered by a search term.

 Examples: